 If a student becomes ill during the school day, the student should receive permission from the teacher before reporting to the school nurse.
-The nurse or designee will decide whether or not the student should be sent home and will notify the student's parent.
+The nurse will decide whether or not the student should be sent home and will notify the student's parent.

 All students leaving campus during the day must sign out through the office.
 Parents picking up students during the day will need to come to the office and sign out the student.
-Release from school procedures also applies to students 18 and older.